Arpudha-S/FooDel_ReactNative/README.md

 This database provides the user login details.\
 ![](Screenshots/logusrdetails.png)

-This database provides delivery address of user.\
+This database provides order details of user.\
 ![](Screenshots/orddetails.png)

 This database provides the menu order by customer.\